MicrosoftDocs/win32/desktop-src/CIMWin32Prov/invoke-method-in-class-cim-diskspacecheck.md

 ---
-Description: The Invoke method of the CIM\_DiskSpaceCheck class evaluates a particular check.
+description: The Invoke method of the CIM\_DiskSpaceCheck class evaluates a particular check.
 The details of how the method evaluates a particular check in a CIM context is described by the non-abstract CIM\_Check subclass. ms.assetid: 1f06b0c4-3f39-4a6f-9205-2aa309fb06bb ms.tgt_platform: multiple
 title: Invoke method of the CIM_DiskSpaceCheck class